Vtfa/appium-learning/README.md

-Simple repository with some Appium examples
+Simple repository with some Appium examples using Google's ApiDemos app